linhaowei1/NLPDL-2025Fall/hw2_huggingface/README.md

 1. Setup `LLaMA-Factory` according to the documents.
    - Remember to add `deepspeed` dependencies!
+   - What are the differences among deepspeed z0, z1, z2 and z3?
 2. Add `knkarthick/samsum` into `LLama-Factory/data/dataset_info.json`
 3. Write a `yaml` file to fine-tune `Qwen/Qwen1.5-0.5B` on the training set with LoRA.
-   - Set `template: qwen` to correctly load prompt template
+   - Set `template: qwen` to correctly load prompt template.
-   - Set `cutoff_len: 2048`
+   - Set `cutoff_len: 2048`.
-   - Set `lora_target: all`
-   - Set `max_samples: 3000`
+   - To record your training with `wandb`, set `report_to: wandb` and your custom run name.
    - You can find example files in `LLama-Factory/examples/train_lora` or [here](https://ascend.github.io/docs/sources/llamafactory/quick_start.html).
 4. Write a `yaml` file to merge your lora module model with the original model.
    - You can find example files in `LLama-Factory/examples/merge_lora`.
 5. Start the engine to fine-tune your model.
 6. Implement `eval.py` to calculate `BLEU`, `ROUGE-L` and `BERTScore-F1`, and run your evaluation on the test set.
    - Set `facebook/bart-large` as the scoring model of `BERTScore`
-   - `bert_score` package supports batch process of multiple reference-candidate pairs, but `rouge` and `bleu` in nltk can only process one pair per call.
+   - `bert_score` package supports batch process of multiple reference-candidate pairs, but please be aware that many other packages can only process one pair per function call.

 After finish the tasks, you should copy your written `yaml` files for training and merging to `hw2_huggingface` directory.
+Record your training process by inserting images from `wandb` in your report.

 ## Submission

-You will submit the following files to Gradescope:
+You will submit the following files to [Teaching and Learning @ PKU](https://course.pku.edu.cn/):

 - `[Name_ID number_Report].pdf`: Record your experiment setup, results and your analysis.
 All the questions in the guidance or code template should be answered.
 For experiment results, you can copy images from wandb website.
 - `code.zip`: Contains all the code you've written.
+It should contains:
+  - `dataHelper.py` for task 1
+  - `train.py` for task 2 and task 3
+  - `eval.py` for task 4
+  - 2 `yaml` files for task 4 (fine-tuning and LoRA merging using LLaMA-Factory)
-(Please exclude large data files and model checkpoints)
+  - Please exclude large data files and model checkpoints.